Seeing is Believing

 We take inspiration from traditional building practices for our community structures.
 Eco-sensitive design and locally sourced materials will help us reduce the carbon footprint and keep the indoors cooler.
 Greywater recycling methods are being employed at the collective to conserve energy that goes into pumping water.
 These measures will ensure a considerable reduction in energy needs and consumption.

-In addition, most of our heating requirements will be met through solar or bio heaters.
-The earth homes that are sensitively planned will also ensure a five-degree temperature drop indoors.
+In addition, most of our heating requirements are planned to be met through solar or bio heaters.
+The traditionally-designed, eco-sensitive homes will also ensure a cooler atmosphere indoors.
 Greywater recycling also reduces the pumping needs of each home.
-Both of these will ensure that the energy needs are a fraction of what we expect in the city.
-With a combination of grid and solar, we plan to achieve complete power security for the community.
+Both of these will ensure that the energy needs are reduced to a considerable extent.
+With a combination of grid and solar energy, we plan to achieve complete power security for the community.